A limited number of Priority Plus tickets are also available for each concert, which can only be purchased in advance.

 Those wishing to discuss disabled access arrangements further should contact the Events Team on 0191 455 4031.

-Please be aware that bag searches will be carried out as you enter the park.
+Please be aware of security measures that are in place to give extra reassurance and help visitors feel safe.
+This includes bag searches, which will be carried out as you enter the park.

-Extra staff will be employed to assist with this but delays at gates may occur.
-To help speed up the process, visitors are encouraged to limit the number of bags they bring, and to leave any sharp instruments at home.
+Extra staff will be employed to assist with bag checks but delays at gates may occur.
+To help speed up the process, please try and limit the number of bags you bring, and leave any sharp instruments at home.

-There are numerous car parks located adjacent to Bents Park on South Shields seafront.
-There is also overspill provision on the Dragon Playing Fields.
+There are numerous car parks located adjacent to Bents Park on South Shields Seafront.
+There is also overspill provision on the Dragon Playing Fields, next to Sandhaven Holiday Park.
+For more information on our seafront car parking see seafront car parks

 In the event of heavy rain or strong winds it may be necessary to cancel the concert for safety reasons.
 If you are worried the concert might not take place please call 0191 455 4031 on the morning of the event to receive an update.
 Also check South Tyneside Events Facebook and this website, or tune into BBC Newcastle who are the Festival broadcast partner.